Regulatory mandates

 Defined document taxonomy (which documents, which products, which customers require them), ownership assigned, and current document inventory completed before implementing any system.

-With controlled document distribution in place, your B2B portal can automatically attach current SDS, CoC, and spec sheets to product pages and order confirmations — eliminating manual fulfillment of document requests.
+With controlled document distribution in place, your Ecommerce portal can automatically attach current SDS, CoC, and spec sheets to product pages and order confirmations — eliminating manual fulfillment of document requests.

 Using a shared drive as a compliance document system.
 No version control, no expiry tracking, no audit trail.
 The first audit or recall will expose this gap.